kpeeters/shotweb/README.md

        nginx web server and let that one proxy the connection to shotweb.

-You can now access the site and setup your administrator password (do this immediately).
+Once the server is running, you can access the site and setup your administrator password (do this immediately!).